rage/programming-23/data/part-4/5-print-statement-formatting.md

 </sample-output>

 The argument `sep=""` is a _keyword argument_, and its name is short for _separator_.
 It specifies that the other arguments should now be separated by an empty string.
 You can set the separator to any string you like.
-For example, if you wanted each argument on a separate line, you could set the separator as `"\n"`, which is the newline character:
+For example, if you wanted each argument on a separate line, you could set the separator to `"\n"`, which is the newline character:

 ```python
 print("Hi", name, "your age is", age, "years", sep="\n")